sormuras/junit-platform-maven-plugin/README.md

   /** Move any test engine implementations to the launcher classloader. */ boolean moveTestEnginesToLauncherClassLoader = true;

+  /** Fail if worker is not loaded in isolation. */ boolean workerIsolationRequired = true;

+  /** A missing test output directory and no explicit selector configured: skip execution. */ boolean skipOnMissingTestOutputDirectory = true;

+  /** Force ansi to be disabled for java executions. */ boolean disableAnsi = false;

   /** List of additional raw (local) test path elements. */ List<String> additionalTestPathElements = emptyList();